Krokosha666/cas-unk-krokosha-multiplayer-coop/README.md

  - Health regeneration is boosted. (tweaked by the "AdditionalHealthRegen" rule )

 All these rules can be changed only by the Host by running the command "krok rule [rule name] [new value]"   <br>
-"Cheat" console commands are completely disabled, and can be enabled with a console command "krok rule sv_cheats true"<br>
+Run "krok rule sv_cheats true" to enable console 'cheat' commands<br>

 With friendly fire enabled, other players do a scared face if you aim your gun at them.<br>

 Traders first impression reputation is calculated from the prettiest of the bunch.<br>